Creative Commons License 2023 Volume 10 Issue 4

 55. Javaid I, Uaine RN, Massua J. Studies on very-low volume (VLV) water-based sprays for the control of cotton pests.
 Int J Pest Manag.
 2000;46(2):81-3.

 56. Kephe PN, Siewe LC, Lekalakala RG, Kwabena Ayisi K, Petja BM.
-Optimizing smallholder farmers' productivity through crop selection, targeting and prioritization framework in the Limpopo and free state provinces, south Africa.
+Optimizing smallholder farmers' productivity through crop selection, targeting and prioritization framework in the Limpopo and free state provinces, South Africa.
 Front Sustain Food Syst.
 2022;6:738267.

 57. Penot E, Chambon B, Myint T. Economic calculations for assessing agricultural systems.
 Cost benefit analysis and farm level real budget analysis.
 Agric Res Centre Int Dev.
 2021.